Harry Crabb

 Crabb at a Workers' Party rally in 1976.

 Charles Harry Crabb (1938 or 1939 – 1981) was a radio personality, newsreader, writer and diplomat active in Singapore from the 1960s to the 1970s.
 Crabb joined Radio Singapore in the 1960s and remained there for 12 years before serving with the Ministry of Foreign Affairs.
 He contested the 1976 Singaporean general election as a member of the Workers' Party.

 Early life and education

 Crabb was born in the late 1930s.
-A Eurasian, his mother was Javanese while his father was English.
+A Eurasian, his mother was Sumatran while his father was English.
 He spent World War II in England at a boarding school with his younger brother and sister.
 However, his father died in the war and his mother could no longer keep them at an English boarding school and so they returned to Singapore in 1949.
 He was educated at Raffles Institution.
 He then studied history and social structures at the University of Malaya.